 Through connecting with Talent Beyond Boundaries NHS Employers has supported a selection exercise and identified a small cohort of trusts to take part in a financially supported pilot which started in April 2021 to recruit skilled refugee nurses.
-NHS Employers is also engaging with RefUAIC which has several skilled healthcare professionals here in the UK who are actively seeking employment in the NHS.
+NHS Employers is also engaging with RefuAid which has several skilled healthcare professionals here in the UK who are actively seeking employment in the NHS.
 Other regional supportive refugee recruitment initiatives are under way.

 The NHS Employers pre-employment check standards contain flexibilities that employers may exercise when an applicant is genuinely unable to present the documents as laid out in the standards.
 These are often applicants that are furthest from the jobs market, for example homeless people, people with learning disabilities, asylum seekers, refugees, and other forcibly displaced people.

-For further information on employing refugee healthcare professionals, see the NHS Employers website.
+For further information on employing refugee healthcare professionals, see the NHS Employers website hich includes a top tips on how employers can support refugees.